 The temple can be dated to the beginning of the 6th century BC, being considered the oldest Doric temple in Sicily.

 Over time, the temple underwent several transformations.
-In the first half of the first millennium of our era, it was a Byzantine church, of which the frontal staircase and parts of a central door are still preserved, and then it became an Islamic mosque.
+In the first half of the first millennium of our era, it was a Byzantine church, of which the frontal staircase and parts of a central portal are still preserved, and then it became an Islamic mosque.

 Subsequently, the Norman Church of the Savior was built on its place, which was later incorporated into a 16th-century Spanish barracks, while some architectural elements remained visible.

 These successive transformations seriously damaged the building, which was rediscovered around 1860 inside the Spanish barracks, and was brought to light thanks to the excavations carried out by Paolo Orsi between 1938 and 1942.

 The temple has a lenght of 55.36 meters and a width of 21.47 meters.
 It is one of the first Greek temples made of stone, marking the transition from the ancient wooden structures.